xzenglab/EPI-DLMH/README.md

 Figure1 shows the Architecture of the model.
 It consists of four steps, including Sequence embedding, Feature extraction, Matching heuristic, and Prediction.

-# Dataset

-Due to size limitations, we only provide GM12878 dataset in data/GM12878.

 # File Description

 - Data_Augmentation.R